MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-install.md

 Packages for Conda environments are listed in the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
 Azure packages have names that begin with `azure-`.

-With these Azure libraries you can provision and manage resources on Azure services (using the management libraries, whose names begin with `azure-mgmt`) and connect with those resources from app code (using the client libraries, whose names begin with just `azure-`).
+With these Azure libraries, you can create and manage resources on Azure services (using the management libraries, whose package names begin with `azure-mgmt`) and connect with those resources from app code (using the client libraries, whose package names begin with just `azure-`).

 ## Install the latest version of a library